 In our continued effort to help our customers with their GDPR compliance, we hope that this page will be useful for our customers to better understand InVision’s commitment to privacy.

 Our legal and security experts have closely analyzed the requirements of the GDPR and continue to monitor new guidance on best practices for implementing the requirements of the GDPR.
-We are updating our products, contracts, and policies to ensure that we are in compliance with the GDPR before May 25, 2018.
-We are also dedicated to helping our customers succeed in complying with the GDPR.

 What InVision is doing

 - When processing personal data regulated under GDPR, we commit to follow any additional security and privacy measures required under GDPR.
 For more detailed information, review our security practices.

-- Where we are transferring personal data outside of the EU, we are committing to appropriate data transfer mechanisms as required by GDPR.
+- Where we are transferring personal data outside of the EU, we are committing to implement appropriate data transfer mechanisms as required by GDPR.